 How VerisAI works

-You get an evidence-based snapshot of what AI systems believe about your company, and why.
+You get an evidence-based, time-stamped snapshot of what a model may infer about your company from resolvable signals—and why.

 AI Identity

-AI Identity is the profile a model infers about your company: what you do, who you serve, where you operate, and how credible you appear.
-It is derived from the signals the model can resolve—not from intent.
+AI Identity is the profile a model may infer about your company in a given run and time: what you do, who you serve, where you operate, and how credible you appear.
+It is derived from signals the model can resolve—not from intent.

 AI Identity Governance

-Governance means making identity information machine-verifiable and stable over time: consistent entity anchors, crawlable surfaces, correct canonicalization, and structured data that supports resolution.
+Governance means keeping your company identity machine-verifiable and stable over time: consistent entity anchors, crawlable identity pages, canonical consistency across variants, and structured data that supports entity resolution.

 Audit (root-cause signals)

-When AI outputs drift from reality, the root cause is usually the observable signal environment: missing identity anchors, inconsistent canonicalization, blocked crawling, thin or contradictory content, or broken structured data.
-The audit maps claims to signals.
+When AI outputs drift from reality, the drift usually matches the observable signal environment: missing identity anchors, inconsistent canonicals, blocked crawling, thin or contradictory content, or broken structured data.
+The audit maps specific model claims to specific observable signals.

 Crawl & indexability

-robots.txt, sitemaps, indexability controls, canonical paths, and fetch consistency across variants.
+robots.txt, sitemaps, indexability controls, canonical paths, and fetch consistency across URL variants—so crawlers see one stable source of truth.

 Identity anchors

-About/Contact/legal entity signals, locations, ownership, and other machine-resolvable anchors across key pages.
+About/Contact/legal entity signals, locations, ownership, and other machine-resolvable anchors across key pages—kept consistent across variants and languages.

 Structured data integrity

-Organization / WebSite schema, contact points, identifiers, and validation of critical fields used for entity resolution.
+Organization / WebSite schema, contact points, identifiers, and validation of critical fields used for entity resolution—no conflicting IDs or ambiguous sameAs.

 Content clarity

-Service taxonomy, positioning language, contradictions, thin pages, and missing context that forces inference.
+Service taxonomy and positioning language, contradictions, thin pages, and missing context that forces model inference—so models don’t ‘fill gaps’ with guesses.

 Deliverables

-- AI Identity baseline (what AI claims + confidence patterns)
+• AI Identity baseline (what the model claims + uncertainty patterns)

-- Identity drift findings (where interpretation diverges from reality)
+• Identity drift findings (where interpretation diverges from ground truth in the snapshot)